-- Uses a term that designates its business type, like “limited liability company,” “L.L.C.,” or “LLC.”
+- Use a term that designates its business type, like “limited liability company,” “L.L.C.,” or “LLC.”

-- Does not contain language that implies affiliation with any “fraternal, veterans’, service, religious, charitable or professional organization” unless that affiliation is recorded with the Secretary of State’s office.
+- Not contain language that implies affiliation with any “fraternal, veterans’, service, religious, charitable, or professional organization” unless that affiliation is recorded with the Secretary of State’s office.

-- Does not imply that it is a government agency
+- Not imply that it is a government agency.

-- Is distinguishable in the Secretary of State’s records from all other Tennessee business entity names
+- Be distinguishable in the Secretary of State’s records from all other Tennessee business entity names.